Conio/conio.github.io/README.md

 If you add new `*.md` files, you will need to execute `mkdocs build` in order to generate new pages, check [here](https://squidfunk.github.io/mkdocs-material/) for more info.

 ## Deploy
-Once docs are updated and pushed to repository, you will need to deploy the new site with `mkdocs gh-deploy` command.
+Once docs are updated and pushed to repository, you will need to deploy the new site with `mkdocs gh-deploy --force` command.

 Check your changes visiting https://sdk-docs.conio.com/